-The Faster Adoption and Manufacturing of Hybrid and Electric vehicles strategy was introduced in April 2015 under the National Electric Mobility Mission to encourage the purchase of hybrid and electric vehicles by giving financial support.
+The Faster Electric Vehicle Adoption and Manufacturing of Hybrid and Electric Vehicles strategy was introduced in April 2015 under the National Electric Mobility Mission to encourage the purchase of hybrid and electric vehicles by giving financial support.
 The first phase of FAME ran for four years until 2019.

 The second phase of FAME commenced on April 1, 2019, and will run for three years.
 This strategy aims to support 7000 e-buses, 55000 e-4 Wheeler Passenger Cars, 10 lahks e-2 Wheeler, and 5 lahks e-3 wheelers.